ianmat55/socket-chatbot/README.md

+# Chatty
+Chatty is a basic client(s)/server terminal app utilizing socket communication written with Python.
+Goal of this project is to learn basic socket communication, threading and explore the python socket library.
+Both server and client come with some basic functions that are executed when a specific message is entered into the terminal.
 <p align='center'>
 <img src='https://github.com/ianmat55/socket-chatbot/blob/main/images/chatty.png'>
 </p>

-Chatty is a basic client(s)/server terminal app utilizing socket communication written with Python.
-Goal of this project is to learn basic socket communication, threading and explore the python socket library.
-Both server and client come with some basic functions that are executed when a specific message is entered into the terminal.

 ## Commands
 Server Functions:
 - kick(): kicks a specific user from chat